stanchiang/Luxyy/README.md

 - ~~implement progress bar for image uploading~~
 - ~~receive push notifications~~
 - ~~hide the attachments button unless user is admin~~
-- push notifications must be confirmed to work
+- ~~push notifications must be confirmed to work~~
-- loading messages needs to be async, especially when there are photos
+- <Later>loading messages needs to be async, especially when there are photos
 - <Later>upload/download image to parse with progress bar callback